 Thankfully, no trains were struck by the falling debris, so it was a huge relief that nobody was hurt.
 Liverpool Lime Street Station and the cutting, remained closed for 8 days, whilst the area around the collapse was made safe.
 Lime Street Station finally reopened on the 8th March 2017.

-The repair and reinstatement of the wall was undertaken by ‘Stone Central‘, Stonemasonry and building restoration specialists, who were to rebuild the wall to as near as possible as the original.
+The repair and reinstatement of the wall was undertaken by ‘Stone Central‘, Stonemasonry and building restoration specialists, who were to rebuild the wall to as near original as possible.
 This would have been an extremely complex repair given the location and height of the wall, above a live railway.

 Before work to rebuild the wall could begin, a complex frame and platform system had to be built at the top of the cutting.
-This would enable the stone masons to be able to work at height safely, whilst also allowing the stone mason’s to access the inside face of the cutting, so the new wall could be accessed from both sides.
+This would enable the stone masons to be able to work at height safely, whilst also allowing access to the inside of the cutting face in order to rebuild the new wall.
 Amazingly, all this work took place whilst trains continued to run in the cutting below.
 The new section of finished wall is simply stunning and once weathered with time, will blend in with the old wall beautifully.

 Map showing the location of the Lime Street to Edge Hill Cutting